LIBRARY NOTES: Brighton and Mendon

 Ongoing

-Read to Lily: 3 p.m. on Wednesdays and 4 p.m. on Thursdays via Google Meet.
+Read to Lily: 4 p.m. on Thursdays via Google Meet.
 Lily, a beagle mix therapy dog, is ready to listen to stories.
 Call or email caitlyn.stahovic@libraryweb.org to register.

-Sunshine & Stories: 10 a.m. on Mondays and Thursdays.
-For all ages with a caregiver.
-Join Miss Elissa by the playground for a socially distant story time, weather-permitting (check Facebook after 9:30 a.m. for status).
-Masks required for ages 3 and older.
-Bring a blanket for outdoor seating.

 Talking is Teaching Bundles: For parents and caregivers with children ages 4 and younger.
 Sign up for monthly bundles that include calendars of activity ideas and learning tips, sheets of songs and rhymes, extension activities, books based on the theme and music CDs.